 Section 3 lists the types and sources of inputs to the scheduling and dispatch process.
 Selection of the appropriate input data is required given that the scheduling process operates over a range of market timescales.
-In some cases the input data is interpolated to allow scheduling at the appropriate resolution.
-In other cases input data is adjusted or substituted to give effect to policy objectives.
+In some cases, the input data is interpolated to allow scheduling at the appropriate resolution.
+In other cases, input data is adjusted or substituted to give effect to policy objectives.
 Examples of this input data processing are as follows:

-- Application of negative decremental prices to priority dispatch units we apply a range of negative decremental prices to priority dispatch units to give effect to the policy objective of maximising the output of priority dispatch generation.
-The prices applied replace any decremental prices offered by a unit for the purposes of scheduling and dispatch. - Demand forecast interpolation our long-term demand forecast is produced at 30-minute resolution.
+- Application of negative decremental prices to priority dispatch units we apply a range of negative decremental prices to priority dispatch units to give effect to the policy objective of maximising the output of priority dispatch generation up to their PN.
+The prices applied replace any decremental prices offered by a unit for the purposes of scheduling and dispatch. - Demand forecast interpolation our long-term demand forecast is produced at 30minute resolution.
 In order to be capable of scheduling at 5-minute resolution (see next section) we interpolate the demand forecast to produce a 1-minute resolution forecast in the short term.
 A similar process applies to the wind forecast. - Demand forecast blending forecasting uncertainty means that real-time system demand will generally not match the long-term forecast.
 In order to produce a realistic short-term forecast of demand we adjust the first part of the long-term forecast, so that it aligns with real-time demand, but blend it back to the long-term forecast.
-A similar process applies to the wind forecast. - Selection of commercial offer data and unit availability we select the appropriate Participant data to use in each of the scheduling horizons.
-In the short term (RTD) we use simple commercial offer data and real-time availability declarations.
-In the longer term (LTS and RTC) we use complex commercial offer data and forecast availability. - Creation of Composite Cost Curves based on the commercial offer data and PNs submitted by participants in the required timeframes, we create a single composite cost curve for each scheduling interval. - Production of the Interconnector Reference Programme we adjust the interconnector schedule to account for the operational ramp rate applied to each interconnector.
+A similar process applies to the wind forecast.